dfelinto/blender-manual/manual/addons/3d_view/vr_scene_inspection.rst

    Add from Session ``⊕``
       Create a landmark from the viewer pose of the running VR session.
    Landmark Controls ``v``
+      Add Camera and VR Landmark from Session
+         Create a new camera and landmark from the viewer pose of the running VR session.
       Add Landmark from Camera
          Add a new landmark from the active camera object.
       Update Custom Landmark